i-c-stratigraphy/subcommission-silurian/pages/executive.md

 **Huang Bing, Webperson**
 Nanjing Institute of Geology and Paleontology
 Chinese Academy of Sciences, Nanjing, China

-**Carlton E. Brett**
-Department of Geology
-University of Cincinnati, USA

 **Bradley D. Cramer**
 Department of Earth and Environmental Sciences